aysuavci/pass_data_preparation/README.md

 Some standardizations we use in renaming:
 1. Use of English
 2. A common naming for the variables in the same module (e.g. `big_5`).
-3. All the negatively phrased variables ends with `_n`.
+3. All the negatively phrased variables* ends with `_n`.

+* Refering to the items in a scale that differ in direction from most other items in that scale.
 ### Basic Data Cleaning

 - As the basic step for cleaning we convert all the values coded as negative to NaN values (e.g. “I don’t know -> np.nan”).